elatov/elatov.github.io/_posts/2017-04-14-revert-to-asus-wrt-from-dd-wrt-on-asus-rt-ac68u-router.md

 	# ifconfig vlan3 down

 And then I was able to make changes without issue in the Admin UI.
+Also going to the page by IP vs hostname, helped out.